jamberu/ShenaniganStuff/README.md

 # ShenaniganStuff

-Random things I find interesting and used myself in the Internet
+Random things I find interesting and used myself in the Internet.
+This should not be taken too seriously as the guides listed are just whatever worked for ME and might or might not work for YOU.

+With those said, feel free to browse through my compilation!

 ## Dito Sim Access Point Name
 > Experienced On: Rising OS and possibly other Custom ROMs (haven't tested) of Android